Xtra-Computing/thundersvm/README.md

 [21] Prediction of gas concentration using gated recurrent neural networks. (published in IEEE International Conference on Artificial Intelligence Circuits and Systems (AICAS), 2020).

-[22] Dynamic Multi-Resolution Data Storage. (published in IEEE Communications Magazine, 2020).

-[23] Design powerful predictor for mRNA subcellular location prediction in Homo sapiens. (published in Briefings in Bioinformatics, 2021).
+[22] Design powerful predictor for mRNA subcellular location prediction in Homo sapiens. (published in Briefings in Bioinformatics, 2021).